Sakai-san/functional-programming-by-boing/README.md

 ## Introduction

-I wrote a post a rather theoretical post on medium on functional programming concepts.
-The present post is more pragmatic in the sense that the whole code using functional programming principle of a little project is explamided.
+I contrast to a rather theoretical post I wrote previously on medium on functional programming, the present post is more pragmatic.
+Based on a very little project basic principles of functional programming are exposed.

 # Functional programming

-Bunch of function which are functional.
-Pass the necessary data to function.
-Make them as autonomous as possible.
+A functional programming progamm made of functions.

+# Callback

+Function passed to another function and called within the hosted function.

 # Recursion